-12) Recommendation letter :
+13) Recommendation letter

 The recommendation letter can be from anyone like a previous employer, university professor or anyone with whom the candidate has been in contact or worked with before but should not be a direct relative.

-13) Payment Request letter :
+14) Payment Request letter

 These types of Business letters serve the purpose of reminding the payer to pay up the amount due to the payee.
-The request letter contains a request for payment of a certain amount before a final date.
+The request letter contains a request for payment of a certain amount before the final date.

-14) Standard Letter :
+15) Standard Letter

 Standard letters are sent by businesses to respond to certain queries or as general information.
 Many standard letters contain routine information about the organization and its activities.

-15) Resignation Letter :
+16) Resignation Letter

-A letter which is used to intimate the company that the employee will no longer be serving the organization is called Resignation letter.
-The resignation letter is short and contains the information like date of employment beginning, last day of work, employee code, a request to relieve at earliest and a thank you note for the opportunities given by the organization during employment tenure.
+A letter that is used to intimate the company that the employee will no longer be serving the organization is called Resignation letter.
+The resignation letter is short and contains information like date of employment beginning, last day of work, employee code, a request to relieve at earliest and a thank you note for the opportunities given by the organization during employment tenure.